bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

 * Choices:
   1. new topic
   2. continuation of my last message
+     * possibly someone typed something in parallel to me and submitted their line a few seconds earlier
   3. reply to most recent message posted by someone else
   4. reply to someone else, type in name